 What benefits do facials provide?

-The benefits of a facial come from the ability of a well done professional facial to help stimulate cell turnover and your skin's renewal of collagen and substances into the deeper skin layers.
+The benefits of a facial come from the ability of a well-done facial to help stimulate cell turnover and your skin's renewal of collagen and substances into the deeper skin layers.
 This helps to build more elasticity and collagen over time.
 Facials can benefit scarring, wrinkles and crinkles and even improve deep hyperpigmentation.
 Soothing steps can be added to reduce redness for sensitive skin too.